DarkSpyCyber/AppleSnail/README.md

 v0.1 by DarkSpy

-1. wrotten by Ruby
+1. wrotten in Ruby
-2. compiled to windows exe file
+2. packed to windows exe file
 3. compiled to native code

-now here's howto:
+here's howto:

 AppleSnail. the File Transfer Tool by DarkSpy v0.1<br>
 2020/10/5 Options:<br>
 server -> to run server<br>